Tinystep1/Creatretopia-2/README.md

 <p>I added a target of a new tab or window to the appropriate links.</p>
 <p>I added the onclick event handler to the submit button on the <a href="./registration-page.html">registration page</a> and connecting the <a href="./registration-page.js">appropriate JavaScript file</a> to it.</p>
 <p>I've truned the leagl section at the bopttom of each page into a text file and added the inlude function on each page.
 I will need to put this into the repository with the PHP database at a later date.</p>
+<p>I added the legal included file to the PHP version of Creaturetopia.
+It also has a header file that I have included, and a menu.txt file prepared.
+At the moment it only has a comment in it, as I will create the proper menu at a later date.
+It can then be included on all pages.</p>